AlexMihai1804/AutoWatering/docs/ble-api/characteristics/17-timezone-configuration.md

 - Demands exactly 16 bytes at offset `0`.
 Any other length or offset returns `BT_ATT_ERR_INVALID_ATTRIBUTE_LEN` or `BT_ATT_ERR_INVALID_OFFSET`.
 - Validates all range constraints listed below; out-of-range values yield `BT_ATT_ERR_VALUE_NOT_ALLOWED`.
 - Automatically clears DST rule bytes when `dst_enabled` is `0`.
-- Applies the configuration through `timezone_set_config()`.
-The current implementation stores the struct in RAM only; persistence across resets requires another subsystem.
+- Applies the configuration through `timezone_set_config()`, which now persists the struct in NVS when storage is available.
 - Updates the attribute buffer and, if notifications are enabled, immediately notifies subscribers.

 ### Notifications (`timezone_ccc_changed`)